Turning AI Output

 into Usable Insight

-Users didn't struggle with getting data — they struggled with knowing what the data meant for their decisions.
-The real problem wasn't accuracy.
-It was comprehension.
+Users didn't struggle with getting data — they struggled with knowing what it meant for their decisions.

 The Problem